Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

 However, existing methods regarding monitoring metrics have not integrated anomaly detection and metric localization, namely root cause localization together in a unified pipeline~\cite{soldani2022anomaly}.
 In this case, the knowledge during the anomaly detection phase cannot be shared with the localization.
 We integrate these two closely related tasks into a unified framework to provide more hints to system operators.

-Since there exist correlations between metrics of service in modern online service systems, the learned correlations graph between metrics during the anomaly detection phase is useful for localizing the metrics that reveal the cause of the anomaly ~\cite{wang2021groot, ma2020diagnosing, weng2018root}.
+Since there exist correlations between metrics of service in modern online service systems, the learned correlation graph between metrics during the anomaly detection phase is useful for localizing the metrics that reveal the cause of the anomaly ~\cite{wang2021groot, ma2020diagnosing, weng2018root}.
+Regarding localizing anomalous metrics, correlation information can be more indicative than temporal information.
 It is straightforward to understand that no matter whether the anomaly is a temporal anomaly that happens on some specific metrics or an anomaly due to the contravention of correlation compared with the anomaly-free stage, the correlation between anomalous metrics and others will undergo drastic changes.
+However, when some metrics collectively spike, they do not violate the correlations and thus are not anomalous metrics.
+So, we only utilize the correlations in metrics localization.
 Particularly based on the above assumption, we can calculate the correlation change as follows:

-where $\Delta{A_i}$ is the variation of correlation between normal and abnormal periods for metric $i$.
-The $A^n_{ij}$ is computed by averaging $a_{ij}$ on the training period, while the $A^a_{ij}$ is the mean of $a_{ij}$ during the anomaly segment.
-Eventually, RTAnomaly would highlight a few metrics with high $\Delta{A_i}$ and recommend them to engineers to help them to get fine-grained information on the performance issue and double-check the devices related to these metrics.
+Where $\Delta{A_i}$ is the variation of correlation between normal and abnormal periods for metric $i$, the $A^n_{ij}$ is computed by averaging $a_{ij}$ on the training period, while the $A^a_{ij}$ is the mean of $a_{ij}$ during the anomaly segment.
+Eventually, \nm would highlight a few metrics with high $\Delta{A_i}$ and recommend them to engineers to help them get fine-grained information on the performance issue and double-check the devices related to these metrics.